Fintech trends 2021: Seven insights for now and the future

 Where is the industry going from here?

-The problem about disruptive technologies is that they are, well, disruptive.
+The problem with disruptive technologies is that they are, well, disruptive.
 And, in a highly regulated industry like finance, going all-in on something that hasn't survived the test of time or been subjected to regulatory scrutiny may be risky.
 Executives should be looking at fintech trends and thinking in terms of trials and pilot programs, providing customers incentives to test out new services with the awareness that they will only be available for a limited time or with restricted features.

 Blockchain is an excellent illustration of how financial services firms may develop specialized apps and solutions to test new ideas in a controlled environment.